-After giving effect to the sale of ADSs in this offering at the public offering price of \$19.00 per ADS, and after deducting the underwriting commissions and estimated offering expenses, our as adjusted net tangible book value at June 30, 2016 would have been approximately \$209 million, or \$6.64 per ADS.
-This represents an immediate increase in as adjusted net tangible book value of \$2.79 per ADS to existing shareholders and holders of ADSs and an immediate dilution of \$12.36 per ADS (or 65.1% per ordinary share) to new investors.
+After giving effect to the sale of the ADSs in the aggregate amount of \$100 million in this offering at an assumed offering price of \$27.50 per ADS, the last reported sale price of the ADSs on The NASDAQ Global Select Market on May 19, 2017, and after deducting commissions and estimated aggregate offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2017 would have been approximately \$258 million, or \$7.14 per ADS.
+This represents an immediate increase in net tangible book value of \$2.16 per ADS to existing shareholders and holders of ADSs and an immediate dilution in net tangible book value of \$20.36 per ADS to new investors purchasing the ADSs in this offering.
 The following table illustrates this per ADS dilution: